iPad 6 Wi-Fi Right Speaker Replacement

 Step 7

-- Pop in a second opening pick into the gap you just made.
+- Grab your second opening pick and slip it into the gap you just made.
+Easy does it!

-- Gently slide that pick down toward the bottom-left corner to loosen the adhesive.
+- Gently slide that pick toward the bottom-left corner of the device to break up the adhesive.
+Smooth moves.

 Step 8

-- If your opening pick gets stuck in the adhesive, don’t stress—just roll it gently along the edge of the iPad to keep peeling that adhesive away like a pro.
+- If the opening pick gets a bit stuck in the adhesive, just give it a gentle roll along the side of the iPad to keep peeling back the adhesive like a pro.

 Step 9

-- Gently slide the first opening pick towards the top-left corner of your device to break that adhesive seal.
-You've got this!
+- Gently slide the first opening pick towards the top-left corner to loosen up that adhesive.

-- Once you've got the pick in place at the top-left corner, leave it there to keep the adhesive from playing tricks and sealing back up.
+- Leave the pick tucked in the top-left corner to keep the adhesive from sticking back.

 Step 10

-- Warm up an iOpener and stick it to the top edge of your device for about two minutes to loosen things up.
+- Warm up your iOpener and place it on the top edge of your device for about two minutes.
+It's like giving your device a little spa treatment, but for fixing!

 Tools Used